seaify/homepage/spree.md

 It has role table, and user_role table.

 so when an user is signup, it doesn't have a admin role, when you login to admin, it will redirect to a unauth page.

+## dashing-rails, suite for api, not for simple active model display